 Notice your breath moving slowly in and out of your body.
 What does the fabric touching your skin feel like?
 How does each part of your body feel?

-P.S. – I recently produced the Donovan Sound Solution.
+P.S. – For guided mindfulness exercises try my Donovan Sound Solution.
 This audio tool contains several guided mindfulness exercises to help activate your awareness and heal your body from the inside-out.
-Click here to learn more or to get your very own copy today.
+Click here to learn more or to get unlimited streaming access.

 Davis, D. 2012.
 What are the benefits of mindfulness?
 July/August.
 43(7).
 Retrieved from: apa.org/monitor/2012/07-08/ce-corner

 Suttie, J. (2018).
 Five Science-Backed Reasons Mindfulness Meditation Is Good for Your Health.
 Mindful.
 Retrieved from mindful.org/five-ways-mindfulness-meditation-is-good-for-your-health/

 Jim Donovan M.Ed. is a multi-platinum musician, educator and TEDx speaker.
 His mission is to share the restorative power of music through education and performance.
 He is also an Assistant Professor and Director of Music and Wellness at Saint Francis University.